charlehsin/azure-cloud-tutorial/README.md

 - Azure load balancer is at load-balancer folder.
 - Azure Kubernetes Service is at kubernetes-service folder.
 - Azure Functions is at functions and functions-cosmosdb and functions-storage folder.
+- Azure Event Hubs is at eventhubs folder.
+- Azure Service Bus is at servicebus folder.

 ## PowerShell Commands